poiati/gmongo/README.md

 This features is only available in version 1.0 or greater.

-The simple example bellow will get the name of all the cities with population greater or equal 10.000 and sort it.
+The simple example below will get the name of all the cities with population greater or equal 10.000 and sort it.

 ```groovy